aussttiinn/gcal-ai-colorizer/README.md

 6. **Create the Trigger through the Google Apps Script UI**

-    Go to the Google Apps Script Editor: https://script.google.com/d/<your-script-id>/edit (replace <your-script-id> with your actual script ID).
+    - Go to the Google Apps Script Editor: `https://script.google.com/d/<your-script-id>/edit` (replace `<your-script-id>` with your actual script ID).

-    Click on the clock icon in the toolbar to open the Triggers page.
+    - Click on the clock icon in the toolbar to open the Triggers page.

-    Click on "Add Trigger" in the bottom-right corner.
+    - Click on "Add Trigger" in the bottom-right corner.

-    Set up the trigger with the following settings:
+    - Set up the trigger with the following settings:

-    Choose which function to run: onEventChange
+        - Choose which function to run: `onEventChange`

-    Select event source: From calendar
+        - Select event source: `From calendar`

-    Select type of time-based trigger: On event updated
+        - Select type of time-based trigger: `On event updated`

-    Select calendar: Your calendar ID
+        - Select calendar: `Your calendar ID`

-    Click "Save" to create the trigger.
+    - Click "Save" to create the trigger.

+7. **Set the OpenAI API Key in Script Properties**

+    - Go to the Google Apps Script Editor: `https://script.google.com/d/<your-script-id>/edit` (replace `<your-script-id>` with your actual script ID).
+    - Click on `File` -> `Project properties`.
+    - Navigate to the `Script properties` tab.
+    - Click `Add row`.
+    - Set `Name` to `OPENAI_API_KEY` and `Value` to your actual OpenAI API key.
+    - Click `Save` to store the API key.

 ### Project Structure